Aug. 13: Clarke born in Manitoba

 THIS DATE IN HISTORY: Aug.
 13

 Clarke, a diabetic, isn't taken until the second round (No. 17) of the 1969 NHL Draft but quickly shows that the disease won't affect his play.
-By his third NHL season, the center sets set a franchise record with 81 points and is the unquestioned leader of an up-and-coming team at age 22.
+By his third NHL season, the center sets set a Flyers record with 81 points and is the unquestioned leader of an up-and-coming team at age 22.

-Clarke finishes his career with 1,210 points (358 goals, 852 assists) in 1,144 games and wins the Hart Trophy three times.
+Clarke finishes his NHL career with 1,210 points (358 goals, 852 assists) in 1,144 games and wins the Hart Trophy three times.
 He is inducted into the Hockey Hall of Fame in 1987.

 Video: Bobby Clarke led Flyers to back-to-back Stanley Cups